-The evaluator shall examine the TSS to understand how the TOE checks quality of samples captured (see [Biometric quality] for a review of measures of sample quality).
+The evaluator shall examine the TSS and BMD to understand how the TOE checks quality of samples captured (see [Biometric quality] for a review of measures of sample quality).
 The evaluator shall also examine the guidance, including online assistance or prompts provided by the TOE, about how the TOE supports a user to verify one's biometric correctly and how the TOE behaves when low quality samples are presented to the TOE.

-The evaluator shall examine the assessment criteria for samples to check how the TOE checks the quality of samples based on its assessment criteria.
-The assessment criteria for samples may include;
+The evaluator shall examine the quality assessment criteria report to check how the TOE checks the quality of samples based on its assessment criteria.
+The quality assessment criteria report may include;